-In order to find these microsites of higher exposure, Dr Delgado-Saborit needed a sensor which could tell her when and where levels of exposure were highest.
+In order to find these microsites of higher exposure, Dr. Delgado-Saborit needed a sensor that could tell her when and where levels of exposure were highest.
 She also needed a monitor which was portable, able to log a large amount of data, and at the same time be accurate enough to ensure her results would be credible within the scientific community.

-Most personal exposure studies make use of diffusion samplers.
-But such samplers give only average measurements over 24 hours or several days.
 Other handheld monitors are suitable for health and safety applications but lack sufficient accuracy for credible ambient air quality measurements.
-Conversely, chemiluminescence analysers are very accurate but too large and cumbersome to be carried around by her volunteers.
+Conversely, chemiluminescence analyzers are very accurate but too large and cumbersome to be carried around by her volunteers.

-Dr Delgado-Saborit found what she was looking for in the description of Series 500 monitors and sensors in the Aeroqual website.
+Dr. Delgado-Saborit found what she was looking for in the description of Series 500 monitors and sensors on the Aeroqual website.

 Sixteen staff and students were recruited to carry the monitors around for periods of 24 hours.
 The monitors weigh 460g and the volunteers were able to carry them in a backpack or belt clip during their daily activities.

 In order to extend the sampling time, each subject was provided with an instrument charger and was instructed to connect the monitor to mains power whilst they were in the office or at home.
 This initiative enabled the collection of 24-hour samples.